d2l-ai/d2l-en/chapter_appendix_math/distributions.md

 \frac{X^{(N)} - \mu_{X^{(N)}}}{\sigma_{X^{(N)}}},
 $$

 will be approximately Gaussian.
+There are additional requirements needed to make it work, most commonly $E[X^4] < \infty$, but the philosophy is clear.

-This is the reason that the Gaussian is so central to probability, statistics, and machine learning.
-Whenever we can say that something we measured is a sum of many small independent contributions, we can safely assume that the thing being measured will be close to Gaussian.
-There are additional technical requirements needed to make it work (the most commonly shown proof need $E[X^4] < \infty$ for the independent random variables being added), but the philosophy is clear.
+The central limit theorem is the reason that the Gaussian is fundamental to probability, statistics, and machine learning.
+Whenever we can say that something we measured is a sum of many small independent contributions, we can assume that the thing being measured will be close to Gaussian.

-There are many more fascinating properties of Gaussians than we can get into at this point.
-In particular, the Gaussian is what is known as a *maximum entropy distribution*.
+There are many more fascinating properties of Gaussians, and we would like to discuss one more here.
+The Gaussian is what is known as a *maximum entropy distribution*.
 We will get into entropy more deeply in :numref:`sec_information_theory`, however all we need to know at this point is that it is a measure of randomness.
 In a rigorous mathematical sense, we can think of the Gaussian as the *most* random choice of random variable with fixed mean and variance.
 Thus, if we know that our random variable has some mean and variance, the Gaussian is in a sense the most conservative choice of distribution we can make.

 To close the section, Let us recall that if $X \sim \mathcal{N}(\mu,\sigma^2)$, then: